 - Maintain a non-goal orientation that is encapsulated in the principle of “being with the other in their world.”

 You may have specific expectations about what a leader should do, or what a practice group should look like and include.
 We may not follow these expectations, partially because we may not know what they are (and you may not either!).
 Some examples are:

 - Telling people what to do

 - That the internal experiences of the leaders are not part of the process

 - That the leaders will provide a clear interpretation of what is happening, why it is happening and the way it is happening.
-(We will always act in ways that serve good practice, which may or may not include providing such clarity).

 In lieu of these, we adhere to the precepts of “Surrendered Leadership,” inviting you to “lead” yourself in any way you feel is right for you—taking a bathroom break whenever you need, for example, asking a question—and to “lead” the group in full acknowledgement that others are practicing the same sort of self-leadership and to consider their responses as feedback to that leadership, in the context of the moment.
 This invitation to listen to the voice of inner direction follows the principle of “trust your experience.”

 Our workshops can be intense.
 People encounter places, states, emotions, beliefs, and sensations in themselves and others that are sometimes unfamiliar.
 We explore the unknown, the volatile, the ambiguous, as well as welcome emotions many deem as “negative” or “inappropriate” such as feelings of inadequacy, anger, sexuality, and joy.
 We refer to the willingness to feel difficult and uncomfortable truths as the “commitment to connection,” which of course includes a willingness to set appropriate boundaries, and speak a desire for space, distance, and non-contact.
 By attending our events you take responsibility for choosing to leave the practice or participate in any given moment—which might include getting intimate with these kinds of experiences.